snymainn/snymainn.github.io/lists/basic_arch_installation.md

 Then it is possible to issue `solaar` command.

-Update Oct, 2025: Need to set MODE="666" to enable access to devices.
+Update Oct, 2025: Need to add MODE="666" to the bottom of the rules file to enable config access to devices.

 ## Enable access for Lemokey/Keychron web config tools